Difficulty-Based Preference Data Selection by DPO Implicit Reward Gap: Related Work

-\textbf{Importance-based methods} assess the contribution of each data point to the overall training process, prioritizing those data points that have the greatest impact on model performance. \cite{paul2021deep} propose gradient-based importance sampling for neural network training. \cite{mindermann2022prioritized} introduce prioritized training on points that are likely to be forgotten, identifying influential examples through forgetting dynamics. \cite{marion2023less} develop LESS (Less Estimating Selection of Subsets), which uses gradient-based influence estimation to select high-impact training examples.
+\paragraph{Importance-based Methods} This line of methods assess the contribution of each data point to the overall training process, prioritizing those data points that have the greatest impact on model performance. \cite{paul2021deep} propose gradient-based importance sampling for neural network training. \cite{mindermann2022prioritized} introduce prioritized training on points that are likely to be forgotten, identifying influential examples through forgetting dynamics. \cite{marion2023less} develop LESS, which uses gradient-based influence estimation to select high-impact training examples.
 These methods often rely on metrics such as gradient magnitude, where data points that result in larger gradient updates are considered more important.

 Relatively little attention has been paid to selecting preference data for LLM alignment.
-Notable exceptions include recent work by \cite{park2024fair} on fair data selection for RLHF and \cite{chen2024weak} on weak-to-strong preference learning.
-However, these methods do \emph{not} focus on the unique characteristics of preference data, nor do they provide a principled way to select informative preference examples.
-To address this gap, we propose a simple yet effective algorithm that selects high-quality preference data based on its difficulty—quantified through the implicit reward gap in DPO.
+A notable exception is SDPO~\citep{DBLP:journals/corr/abs-2502-09650}, which prioritizes data using policy margin and reward-model uncertainty.
+In contrast, our method uses the DPO implicit reward gap to explicitly select small-gap boundary cases that provide stronger learning signals.
+To address this gap, we propose a simple yet effective algorithm that selects high-quality preference data based on its difficulty---quantified through the implicit reward gap in DPO.
 This provides a theoretically grounded approach to curating preference data for LLM alignment.